Disinfectant Use and Coronavirus (COVID-19)

 - As part of the Federal Government’s efforts to minimize risks to its citizens, in January 2020 EPA activated—for the first time ever—its Emerging Viral Pathogens Guidance for Antimicrobial Pesticides.
 Under this guidance, EPA allows manufacturers to provide the agency with data, even in advance of an outbreak, to show their products are effective against harder-to-kill viruses.
 Once approved, these companies can make marketing claims for use against the novel coronavirus.
 Read the EPA announcement about activating the Emerging Viral Pathogens Guidance.

-- Also in March, EPA launched an expedited review process for new Emerging Viral Pathogens Claim Submissions in order to add applicable products to List N as quickly as possible.
-Read the EPA announcement about expediting emerging viral pathogens claim submissions.
+- In March 2020, EPA launched an expedited review process for new Emerging Viral Pathogens Claim Submissions in order to add applicable products to List N as quickly as possible.

-- In May, EPA expanded the expedited review program to include new products as well as amendments to existing product labels that require the review of new efficacy data.
-Read the EPA announcement about expedited review for Pesticide Registration Improvement Act (PRIA) Submissions.
+- In May 2020, EPA expanded the expedited review program to include new products as well as amendments to existing product labels that require the review of new efficacy data.

-- In July, EPA began to expedite applications to add directions for use with electrostatic sprayers to products intended to kill SARS-CoV-2.
-Electrostatic spraying has drawn increased interest through the COVID-19 crisis because of the need to disinfect large indoor spaces or areas with many surfaces.
-Read EPA’s guidance for registrants for adding electrostatic spraying directions to disinfectant product labels.
+- In July 2020, EPA began to expedite applications to add directions for use with electrostatic sprayers to products intended to kill SARS-CoV-2.

 Ensuring Availability of Disinfectants